samthiele/LaPalmaVFT/md/notes_en.md

 - Document your observations and findings.
 - Record e.g., class activities or assignments.

-Double click to edit and enter your thoughts (in markdown).
+`Double click` to edit and enter your thoughts (in markdown).
 Use `shift+enter` to finish editing.

-When finished, don't forget to download your notes when you're finished, as they won't be saved otherwise!
+*Don't forget to download your notes (using the button below) when you're finished, as they won't be saved otherwise!*

 ## Measurements